Hoiio/hoiio-php/README.md

 Just download and extract the package into your project folder.
 You should be able to see a hoiio-php/ folder.

+Or if you are using [composer](https://getcomposer.org), you can add this to your composer.json

+	{
+	    "require": {
+	        "hoiio/hoiio-php": "*"
+	    }
+	}

 Usage
 ----------------------
 You will be able to access all of Hoiio's API via the HoiioService class.
 Check the docs for details.

 // E.g. Sending SMS